vaneyckensteven/azure-content/articles/connectors/connectors-create-api-crmonline.md

 After you create the connection, you enter the CRM Online properties, like the table or dataset.
 The **REST API reference** in this topic describes these properties.

 >[AZURE.TIP] You can use this connection in other logic apps.

+## Use the connector as a trigger
+1. In the logic add trigger selection, select **"Dynamics CRM Online - When a record is created"** or **"Dynamics CRM Online - When a record is updated"**
+![Configure CRM Online][16]
+2. Sign in to Dynamics CRM online
+3. Select your "Organization Name" from the drop down
+4. Select the "Entity Name"
+5. Addition properties can be configured for Skipping records & filtering or ordering data
+![Configure CRM Online][17]

+The default recurrency frequency is set to once per hour.
+The connector itself does not provide a way to change this during design time, however you can override the frequency in the "Code View".
+The frequency can not be modified for "Free" or "Basic" Pricing Tiers.

+![Configure CRM Online][18]

 ## Swagger REST API reference
 Applies to version: 1.0.